powsybl/powsybl-core/docs/grid_features/network_modifications.md

 topology.
 The length of this list must be equal to the section count - 1.

 Additional input can be provided:
-- The low bus or busbar section index.
+- The low-bus or busbar section index.
 This integer indicates the index of the first "row" of buses or busbar sections that should be created.
 If the voltage level is not empty, then the buses or busbar sections will be created starting from this index, so it can be below some already existing buses or busbar sections.
 By default, it is 1 (no bus or busbar section already in the voltage level).
-- The low section index.
+- The low-section index.
 This integer indicates the index of the first section of buses or busbar sections that should be created.
 If the voltage level is not empty, it is possible to create buses or busbar sections next to already existing ones.
 By default, it is 1 (no bus or busbar section already in the voltage level).
 - The bus or busbar section prefix ID is optional and used, if specified, as a prefix for the IDs of the created buses